Savannah Chrisley Flaunts Abs In Floral Top While Promoting Weight-Loss Drink

 Savannah Chrisley is showing off her flawless figure in another sexy shot.

 The blond beauty has been posting on her Instagram account a lot in recent weeks, sharing a wide-range of images from various projects.
-While the reality star regularly promotes her two hit shows — Chrisley Knows Best and Growing Up Chrisley, she also shares photos of her killer figure as she’s currently a spokesperson for the South Beach Diet.
+While the reality star regularly promotes her two hit shows — Chrisley Knows Best and Growing Up Chrisley — she also shares photos of her killer figure as she’s currently a spokesperson for the South Beach Diet.

 In the most recent image that was posted for her 1.9 million-plus fans, Savannah channels some major summer vibes.
 In the gorgeous image, the beauty sits on a black and white cushion on a balcony that overlooks the ocean.
 The 22-year-old wears her short, blond tresses down and slightly curled along with a stunning face of makeup that comes complete with eyeliner, mascara, blush, and highlighter.